Easy Buffalo Chicken Wings

 Place wings in a large bowl.
 Sprinkle with cayenne, paprika, cumin and salt.
 Rub over chicken as evenly as possible.

 In a small bowl, stir Tabasco with melted butter and vinegar.
 Pour over wings.
 Toss to coat.
-Use a brush or your fingers to evenly coat.
 Place wings on the wire rack.
 Don’t crowd.

 Bake in centre of 425°F (210°C) oven until browned, from 40 to 45 minutes.
 (If wings are on a rack, they don’t need to be turned.)
 Great served with a blue cheese dip as is the custom at the famous Anchor Bar in Buffalo, New York.